Tutorial

 }

-Real-World Example: SEO Rank Tracking
+Implementation Example: SEO Rank Tracking System

 # Python example - Track rankings for multiple keywords